pixelastic/tailwind-config-norska/README.md

 to tweak it until I was comfortable with it.
 This config suits my way of working really well, but it might not suits yours.

-In any case, this page will document the config so you can have a look at it, maybe borrow some ideas, and will serve a great reference for myself.
+You can check [https://projects.pixelastic.com/tailwind-config-norska/]() to see all classes in action.
+This acts as both a documentation and a test suite for visual regression testing.

 ## Generic changes